AnnaHittaller/Anna_Hittaller_Portfolio/readme.md

 Hi, welcome to my personal portfolio page! 💖

-This page was built to display my latest & greatest from my various projects and to let you take a quick glance into my journey while learning to code from zero with the help of an intensive coding bootcamp at WBS Coding School and other platforms.
+This page was built to display my latest & greatest from my various projects and to let you take a quick glance into my journey while learning to code from zero with the help of an intensive coding bootcamp at WBS Coding School and by myself with the help of other platforms.

 ## Check it out 👉